apache/cordova-registry-web/README.md

 Deploy Locally
 ==============

-### Cordova-registy
+### Cordova-registry
-Navigate to cordova-registy directory in your terminal and run the following command.
+Navigate to cordova-registry directory in your terminal and run the following command.
 ```bash
 couchapp push app.js http://localhost:5984/registry
 ```

-### Cordova-registy-web
+### Cordova-registry-web
-Navigate to cordova-registy-web directory in your terminal and run the following command.
+Navigate to cordova-registry-web directory in your terminal and run the following command.
 ```bash
 grunt server
 ```